-In recent years experience-based long term prediction of trajectories has become popular [9], [10], [11].
-The systems have in common that motions are first generalized to subsequently predict future trajectories.
-To generalize trajectories completely unsupervised we propose a novel approach using a SOM.
+In recent years experience based long term prediction of trajectories became popular [9], [10], [11].
+The systems have in common that motions are generalized first to predict future trajectories subsequent.
+We propose another approach to generalize trajectories completely unsupervised using a Self Organizing Map (SOM).